What Are the Signs of Damaged Lintels?

 Older structures (older than 40 years) typically only had steel lintels installed.
 Today’s standard includes the use of flashing and end dams to prevent water from staying in the wall and on the lintel.

-A potential lentil repair often is to install or replace the flashing that is intended to allow moisture in the wall to migrate out instead of dwelling on the steel lintel which will create corrosion.
+A potential lintel repair often is to install or replace the flashing that is intended to allow moisture in the wall to migrate out instead of dwelling on the steel lintel, which will create corrosion.

+If you’ve noticed any signs of damaged lintels, it’s important to act before the issue leads to more serious structural concerns.
 RestoreWorks Masonry Restoration provides masonry lintel repair in the Chicago area.
 With years of experience in the industry, our team of experts is well-equipped to handle all types of lintel repair and restoration projects.
-We use only the most up to date materials and procedures and all of our field personnel are all formally trained on how to install lintels and flashing, ensuring that your structure is restored to its original condition and is safe and stable for years to come.
+We use only the most up-to-date materials and procedures, and all of our field personnel are formally trained on how to install lintels and flashing, ensuring that your structure is restored to its original condition and is safe and stable for years to come.

 To ensure that your damaged lintels are repaired and restored by a professional and reliable team, contact us today!